MarconiLab/training-courses/gis/ictp/master-course/src/handling-crs.md

 ## Data
 Data to be used in this module can be found in the following folders:
 ```
-data/ne_110m_admin_0_countries/
+data/map_projection/
 ```
 ## Exercise outline & memos

 ### 1. Changing CRS on the fly
 Open:
 ```
-data/ne_110m_admin_0_countries/ne_110m_admin_0_countries.shp
+data/map_projection/world_countries_wgs84.shp
 ```
 and
 ```
 [In QGIS top menu]
-Project ▸ Project Properties ▸ Add Vector Layer  ▸ CRS (tab) ▸ Check "Enable on the fly CRS transformation"
+Project ▸ Project Properties ▸ CRS (tab) ▸ Check "Enable on the fly CRS transformation"
+Select a projection of your choice and click 'Apply' (try Google Mercator and Eckert VI)
 ```
-Play around with various CRS, apply and see the variety of world representation and their respective distortion (for instance select: Mercator, or World_Bonne.
+Tip: Use the 'Filter' input box to filter out the projection list under "Coordinate Reference System" panel.

 Notice as well that in the status bar (bottom part of the screen), coordinates are not anymore in lon, lat but in x,y meters.